scottbedard/blogtags/readme.md

 - **Results** - The number of related posts to display.
 - **Sort by** - How to sort the related articles (by relevance, title, published date, or updated date).
 - **Order** - Direction to sort the results (ascending or descending).
+- **Blog post page** - Link to page, where blog post to be displayed.

 #### Tag List
 The `blogTags` component is can be used to display a list of all tags.